MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-E-General-Contracting-Requirements/part-32-Contract-Financing/subpart-32.9-Prompt-Payment/section-32.904.md

 |                                                                                                                                                                                                                                                                                                                              (3) Perishable agricultural commodities.
 As defined in section 1(4) of the Perishable Agricultural Commodities Act of 1930 (7 U.S.C.
 499a(4))                                                                                                                                                                                                                                                                                                                               |10th day after product delivery, unless another date is specified in the contract.|
 |(4) Dairy products.
 As defined in section 111(e) of the Dairy Production Stabilization Act of 1983 (7 U.S.C.
 4502(e)), edible fats or oils, and food products prepared from edible fats or oils.
 Liquid milk, cheese, certain processed cheese products, butter, yogurt, ice cream, mayonnaise, salad dressings, and other similar products fall within this classification.
 Nothing in the Act limits this classification to refrigerated products.
 If questions arise regarding the proper classification of a specific product, the contracting officer must follow prevailing industry practices in specifying a contract payment due date.
 The burden of proof that a classification of a specific product is, in fact, prevailing industry practice is upon the contractor making the representation|                10th day after a proper invoice has been received.                |

 (g) *Multiple payment due dates.* Contracting officers may encourage, but not require, contractors to submit separate invoices for products with different payment due dates under the same contract or order.
-When an invoice contains items with different payment due dates (*i.e.,* a mixed invoice), the payment office will, subject to agency policy -
+When an invoice contains items with different payment due dates (*i.e.,* a mixed invoice), the payment office will, subject to agency policy—

 (1) Pay the entire invoice on the earliest due date; or

 (2) Split invoice payments, making payments by the applicable due dates.

+[66 FR 65355, Dec.
+18, 2001, as amended at 86 FR 61030, Nov.
+4, 2022]